AndroidGuys

 Software touches

-One of the key features for the HTC One experience includes BlinkFeed (learn more), an aggregation of news and posts from 1400 of sources (AOL, ESPN, etc) that shows up on the home screen.
+One of the key features for the HTC One experience includes BlinkFeed (learn more), an aggregation of news and posts from 1,400 sources (AOL, ESPN, etc.) that shows up on the home screen.
 Think Flipboard on your homescreen and you’ll get a sense.
-The content is curated and users can add or remove topics of areas of interests.
+The content is curated and users can add or remove topics of areas of interest.
 Speaking of ESPN, HTC has signed a deal with the sports brand to bring enhanced content and mobile experience to the handset.

 The HTC One features a pair of front-facing stereo speakers and a little something called BoomSound.
 The new media player experience will provide real-time lyrics and a visualization.
 Additionally, the handset will dynamically adjust speakers, volume, and amplifier settings for better call quality.